vtnerd/MaidSafe-Network-Filesystem/docs/rest_api.md

   Future<ExpectedOperation<Blob>> GetBlobContent(const Blob& blob, std::uint64_t offset, std::uint64_t length);
   Future<ExpectedOperation<Blob>> DeleteBlob(const Blob& blob);

-  Future<Blob> Copy(const Blob& from, std::string to);
+  Future<Blob> Copy(const Blob& from, const std::string& to);
 };
 ```
-- **GetBlobs()**
-  - Retrieves the `Blob`s currently in the Container.
-- **PutMetaData(std::string key, std::string, ModifyBlobVersion)**
-  - Stores the contents at the key as user meta data.
-  - Maximum size is 64kB.
-  - The new `Blob` is returned on completion.
-- **GetMetaData(std::string key, RetrieveBlobVersion)**
-  - Retrieves the user meta data for a Blob.
-- **Put(std::string key, std::string, ModifyBlobVersion)**
-  - Stores the Blob contents at the key.
-  - The new `Blob` is returned on completion.
-- **Get(Blob)**
-  - Retrieves the `Blob` contents.
-  - Faster than the `std::string, Version` overload because the network pointers are contained within the `Blob` object.
-- **Get(std::string key, RetrieveBlobVersion)**
-  - Retrieves the Blob contents at the key.
-  - Slower than the `Blob` overload because the `Blob` object has to be retrieved first.
-- **Delete(std::string key, RetrieveBlobVersion)**
-  - Removes the key from the Container.
-- **ModifyRange(std::string key, std::string, std::uint64_t offset, ModifyBlobVersion)**
-  - Stores a new Blob by re-using a portion of an existing Blob.
-The size of the Blob is automatically extended if offset exceeds the size of the original Blob.
-The new `Blob` is returned on completion.
-- **GetRange(Blob, std::size_t length, std::uint64_t offset)**
-  - Retrieves a portion of the Blob contents at the key.
-  - Returned std::string is automatically truncated if length + offset exceeds Blob size.
-  - Faster than the `std::string, Version` overload because the network pointers are contained within the Blob object.
-- **GetRange(std::string key, std::size_t length, std::uint64_t offset, RetrieveBlobVersion)**
-  - Retrieves a portion of the Blob contents at the key.
-  - Returned std::string is automatically truncated if length + offset exceeds Blob size.
-  - Slower than the `Blob` overload because the `Blob` object has to be retrieved first.
-- **Copy(Blob from, std::string to, ModifyBlobVersion)**
-  - Copies user metadata + data from a Blob at one key to a Blob at another key.
-  - Faster than the `std::string, Version` overload because the network pointers are contained within the Blob object.
-- **Copy(std::string from, RetrieveBlobVersion, std::string to, ModifyBlobVersion)**
-  - Copies user metadata + data from a Blob at one key to a Blob at another key.
-  - Slower than the `Blob` overload because the `Blob` object has to be retrieved first.
+- **ListBlobs(std::string prefix = std:string())**
+  - Retrieves the most recent Blobs stored in the Container.
+  - `prefix` will filter the returned values - only Blobs with key matching the prefix will be returned.
+The empty string indicates that all Blobs should be returned.
+- **GetBlob(const std::string& key)**
+  - Retrieve a handle to the most recent Blob referenced by key.
+- **GetBlobHistory(const std::string& key)**
+  - Retrieve every Blob referenced by key, stopping at the creation of the first Blob.
+The `front()` of the vector will contain the newest Blob, while the `back()` of the vector will contain the first Blob OR the oldest Blob known to the network (the history has a hard limit).
+- **CreateBlob(const std::string& key, std::string data, std::string meta_data)**
+  - Create a Blob at the specified key.
+  - `data` or `meta_data` can be empty.
+  - Maximum size of `meta_data` is 64KiB.
+  - `data` has no size restrictions (only local memory contraints apply).
+  - Fails if `key` curently references a Blob or nested Container (from Posix API).
+  - Returns the Blob created.
+- **UpdateBlobContent(const Blob& blob, std::string)**
+  - Update the contents of `blob`.
+  - If `blob` was updated/deleted previously, this will fail, and the newest `blob` will have to be provided.
+  - Returns the new Blob stored.
+- **UpdateBlobMetadata(const Blob& blob, std::string)**
+  - Update the user meta data of `blob`.
+  - If `blob` was updated/deleted previously, this will fail, and the newest blob will have to be provided.
+  - Returns the new Blob stored.
+- **GetBlobContent(const Blob& blob)**
+  - Retrieve the content of `blob`.
+  - Can be done at anytime, even if `blob` has been deleted from the Container.
+- **GetBlobContent(const Blob& blob, std::uint64_t offset, std::uint64_t length)**
+  - Retrieve a portion of the contents of `blob`.
+  - Can be done at anytime, even if `blob` has been popped from the history limit or been deleted.
+- **DeleteBlob(const Blob& blob)**
+  - Remove `blob` from the lastest container listings.
+  - If `blob` was updated previously, this will fail, and the newest blob will have to be provided.
+- **Copy(const Blob& from, const std::string& to)**